jeroleski/disys-miniproj3/README.md

 # How to run
 ## Servers
   First you need to set up the primary and the backup servers.
-This can be done by running the following commands from the root folder.
+This can be done by running the following commands from the root folder. once they print "Server listening at 127.0.0.1:8081" or simelar in the teminal they are running

   ```golang
   // primary